ignite/gex/CONTRIBUTING.md

 ## Install the Latest Version of GEX

-The GEX installation requires [Go](https://golang.org/dl).
-If you don't already have Go installed, download the binary release that is suitable for your system and follow the installation instructions.

-To install the latest version of GEX from GitHub, run the following command in a terminal window:
+To install the latest version from GitHub, execute the following command in your terminal:

-`go get -u github.com/cosmos/gex`
+`go get -u github.com/ignite/gex`

-To launch the GEX block explorer in the terminal window, type:
+Then run the code with executing gex in the terminal:

 `gex`

-## GEX Code Structure
+## Code structure

-The GEX code resides in the `main.go` file.

-### Websocket

-An example how-to-connect-with-websocket file is provided in `websocket.go`.
-This example shows how to create the websocket connection to the Cosmos SDK.
+Currently the code resides in the `main.go` file.
+Additionally, there is an example how-to-connect-with-websocket file in `websocket.go`, which shows how the websocket connection is created to Cosmos SDK.

 Websocket takes care of the blocks, transactions and validators feed.
 A combination of the websocket and API requests are used in order to also feature connected peers or the version of Cosmos SDK currently running.

-### UI Framework

-The UI framework for the terminal is Termdash.
-To see what is possible with Termdash, see [Termdash](https://github.com/mum4k/termdash) on GitHub.
-Learn how to work with Termdash and see the available charting styles and paginations.
+The UI framework used for the terminal is [Termdash](https://github.com/mum4k/termdash).
+Visit the GitHub page to get inspiration on what is possible to do with Termdash, how to work with it, or which charting styles and paginations are available.